ʽAlaili Dadda

 Alaili Dadda (علايلي دادا) is a town in northern Djibouti.
 It is situated about 68 kilometers north of Obock, at an elevation of 1,263 feet from sea level.
 The town sprawls on a wide basin surrounded by granitic mountains on all sides.
-It is located in the Alaili Dadda district of the Obock region.
+It is located in the Alaili Dadda sub-prefecture of the Obock region.
 N16 road is located on. to the nearest settlements, Khor Angar, Dadda'to and Obock.
 The capital city Djibouti to quite far, but close to the city outside the two major Dadda'to.
 Is the capital of Obock region.
 Khor Angar the second largest city in the region.
 Dadda Alaile the 4th largest in the region or 5th.

 Overview

 The town lies on the National Highway 16.

 Nearby towns and villages include Dadda`to, Moulhoule, Bissidiro, Waddi and Lahassa.